Zhao-qicheng/LeanCode/README.md

 rm Cleaned_CodeSearchNet.zip
 cd ../..
 ```
-Because of the algorithm of SlimCode need to remove all the comments in the code and remove the code that can't be converted to AST after removing the comments , so ,we download the test data from [SlimCode](https://github.com/gksajy/slimcode?tab=readme-ov-file)  . you need to download test data of code search and code summarization from [here](https://drive.google.com/drive/folders/1TlhFHyHODQbu7wu30Tg4TQCEmSsKiLJo) into `slimcode` floder :
+Because of the algorithm of SlimCode need to remove all the comments in the code and remove the code that can't be converted to AST after removing the comments, to use the same test dataset and compare with slimcode, we download the test data from [SlimCode](https://github.com/gksajy/slimcode?tab=readme-ov-file)  . you need to download test data of code search and code summarization from [here](https://drive.google.com/drive/folders/1TlhFHyHODQbu7wu30Tg4TQCEmSsKiLJo) into `slimcode` floder :
 ```
 cd slimcode
 mkdir data data/codesearch data/code2nl
 cd ..
 python utils/process_slimcode.py
+gunzip data/codesearch/java_test_0.jsonl.gz
 python codesearch/process_data.py
 ```
 ### Training